The History of the project A-7 by David Parnas

 David Lorge Parnas is a Canadian computer scientist and software engineer known for his contributions to the field of software engineering.
 He is best known for his work on information hiding, modularity, and software architecture.
 Parnas has made significant contributions to the understanding of how software should be designed and built, and his work has influenced the development of many software engineering practices and methodologies.

-Parnas received his PhD in Computer Science from Carnegie Mellon University in 1972.
-He has held academic positions at the University of Victoria, the University of British Columbia, and McMaster University, and has also worked in industry as a software engineer and consultant.
+Parnas received his PhD in Electrical Engineering (Systems and Communications Sciences) from Carnegie Mellon University in 1965.
+He has held academic positions at the University of Victoria, Queen’s University (Kingston, Ontario), and McMaster University, and has also worked in industry as a software engineer and consultant.
 He has received numerous awards and recognitions for his work, including the ACM SIGSOFT Outstanding Research Award and the IEEE Harlan D. Mills Award.

 Parnas is widely regarded as one of the pioneers of software engineering and his work continues to be highly influential in the field.
 He is widely published and has written many influential papers and articles on topics such as software architecture, design, and quality.